ijlee2/ember-codemod-v1-to-v2/README.md

 ## Contributing

-If you have an open-sourced addon that I can use as a test fixture, reach out to me on [Discord](https://discord.gg/emberjs) at `ijlee2`.
+If you have an open-sourced addon (v1 or v2) that I can use as a reference, reach out to me on [Discord](https://discord.gg/emberjs) at `ijlee2`.
 Please star this project so that I can gauge its importance to you and the Ember community. ⭐

 ## Credits